spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

+title: Loki Documentation | Lokinet Public Testing Guide
+description: This guide will help you get Lokinet running on your machine, and give you some example tasks on things you can do to help put the software through its paces and help us find places where it needs to be fixed or can be improved.

 # Lokinet Public Testing Guide

 Thanks for your interest in the public testing phase of the Lokinet alpha.
 It’s taken many months to get to this point, but we’re grateful to everyone who wants to give this new type of mixnet a spin.